-It is acknowledged that pharmacists will not have access to the full medical record when conducting Think Pharmacy Service consultations, and will need to assure themselves that the patient (or patient's representative) can provide a reliable history of the presenting condition and other relevant elements of the patient history (e.g. long term conditions, concomitant medication).
-Pharmacists can and should decline to provide medicines under the Think Pharmacy Service where a reliable history cannot be obtained, in order to care for people in a safe environment and protect them from avoidable harm.
+It is acknowledged that pharmacists will not have access to the full medical record when conducting Minor Ailments Scheme consultations, and will need to assure themselves that the patient (or patient's representative) can provide a reliable history of the presenting condition and other relevant elements of the patient history (e.g. long term conditions, concomitant medication).
+Pharmacists can and should decline to provide medicines under the Minor Ailments Scheme where a reliable history cannot be obtained, in order to care for people in a safe environment and protect them from avoidable harm.

-Patients should be informed of the need to register for the Think Pharmacy Service and that their information may be shared with other pharmacies and NHS Wirral CCG.
+Patients should be informed of the need to register for the Minor Ailments Scheme and that their information may be shared with other pharmacies and NHS Cheshire and Merseyside - Wirral Place.

-Consultations will be reimbursed at the rate of £9.15 per consultation (this fee will change in line with current prescription charge).
+Consultations will be reimbursed at a rate in line with current prescription charge.
 The consultation will comprise:

-- Patient assessment by an accredited pharmacist. - Provision of advice on the management of the presenting condition. - Provision of medication from the formulary if/where patients meet the inclusion and exclusion criteria specified within the relevant Patient Group Direction(s) and supported by advice on its use. - Referral to another healthcare provider (e.g. GP) where patients do not meet criteria for inclusion in the scheme and are not willing or able to self-manage their condition. - Where possible a patient who is excluded from the service should be given relevant information regarding the reasons for non-inclusion into the service and asked to pass this information to the GP (or other health professional) when seen. - Completion of a record of the consultation, which should be entered into the Data management

-- system within 2 working days of the consultation, ideally these consultations should be entered contemporaneously this would be regarded as good practice. - Where medication is provided free of charge to patients exempt from prescription charges, the patient (or their representative) must sign the declaration form.
-Evidence of entitlement to exemption should be requested.
+- Patient assessment by an accredited pharmacist. - Provision of advice on the management of the presenting condition. - Provision of medication from the formulary if/where patients meet the inclusion and exclusion criteria specified within the relevant Patient Group Direction(s) and supported by advice on its use. - Referral to another healthcare provider (e.g. GP) where patients do not meet criteria for inclusion in the scheme and are not willing or able to self-manage their condition. - Where possible a patient who is excluded from the service should be given relevant information regarding the reasons for non-inclusion into the service and asked to pass this information to the GP (or other health professional) when seen. - Completion of a record of the consultation, which should be entered into the data management system within 2 working days of the consultation, ideally these consultations should be entered contemporaneously this would be regarded as good practice. - Where medication is provided free of charge to patients exempt from prescription charges, evidence of entitlement to exemption should be requested and recorded in PharmOutcomes.
 In this situation, the pharmacy will be reimbursed at the Tariff price for the medicine(s) supplied. - Where medication is provided to patients who pay prescription charges, the pharmacist will charge the patient an amount equivalent to the prescription charge and will be reimbursed for the formulary tariff price of medicines issued less the prescription charge. - In all cases where a Prescription Only Medicine is issued the pharmacist will request permission from the patient to notify the patient's registered GP.
-If a patient does not give permission or does not have a registered GP they should be counselled that the treatment provided from the Pharmacy may be relevant to any future decisions for the same condition, or other conditions, and that they should retain sufficient information to enable them to discuss this with their health care provider(s) at a time of their choosing. - Where consent is obtained, the pharmacy should notify the GP of the condition treated and treatment supplied within 2 working days to maintain the integrity of the patient's health records.
+If a patient does not give permission or does not have a registered GP, they should be counselled that the treatment provided from the Pharmacy may be relevant to any future decisions for the same condition, or other conditions, and that they should retain sufficient information to enable them to discuss this with their health care provider(s) at a time of their choosing. - Where consent is obtained, the pharmacy should notify the GP of the condition treated and treatment supplied within 2 working days to maintain the integrity of the patient's health records.